trouli-kambouri/Button_game/README.md

 3. Deploy site

 Right now:

 0. Integrate Supabase for a remote database.
 Make sure everything is set up.
 1. Set up Supabase Authentication and login page.
-2. Maybe deploy site on something that's not github pages but that's ok for now.
+2. Maybe deploy site on something that's not github pages... but that's ok for now.
 3. Learn enough JS to create one button.
+4. Clean up the code.

 # Python Project Seed